February 26 incident: Personnel changes within the Army

-Although only Mazaki faced criminal charges, this didn't mean that the Kōdō-ha didn't suffer any consequences from the incident.
+Although only Mazaki faced criminal charges, the Kōdō-ha still suffered consequences from the incident.
 Under Terauchi's auspices, "reform staff officers" (革新幕僚, kakushin bakuryō), most notably Ishiwara and Akira Mutō, began a purge of the military.
-Of the twelve full generals in the army, nine were removed from active service by the end of April, including Kōdō-ha members Araki, Mazaki, Kawashima and Honjō.
+Of the 12 full generals in the army, nine were removed from active service by the end of April, including Kōdō-ha members Araki, Mazaki, Kawashima and Honjō.
 At the same time, other Kōdō-ha officers and their supporters were either removed from active service or sent to positions away from the capital, where they would be less able to influence policy.
-Among these were Yamashita, Kashii, Kofuji, Hori, Hashimoto and Yanagawa.
-Although other, non-Kōdō-ha officers were also targeted to a limited extent, the focus of the actions was clearly on eliminating Kōdō-ha influence.
+Among them were Yamashita, Kashii, Kofuji, Hori, Hashimoto and Yanagawa.
+Although other non-Kōdō-ha officers were also targeted to a limited extent, the focus of the actions was clearly on eliminating Kōdō-ha influence.
 Almost every high-ranking officer who had helped support the Righteous Army during the uprising was therefore affected.